 Did you know your gas mileage is affected by the overall weight of your vehicle?
 If you’re lugging around heavy furniture, boxes, or other items with extra weight, it could increase fuel consumption and drain your gas tank more quickly due to the extra power your car is using to drive.
 An extra 100 pounds in your vehicle could reduce your miles per gallon by about one percent, according to the U.S. Department of Energy.

-To achieve maximum fuel efficiency, keep your tire air pressure in line with the manufacturer’s recommendation—information often found on the inside of your door.
+To achieve maximum fuel efficiency, keep your tire air pressure in line with the manufacturer’s recommendation—information often found on the inside of your door or in your owner’s manual.
 Tires that are under- or over-inflated can lead to increased resistance, causing the car to burn through more fuel on the road and decrease your miles per gallon.

 Simply turning off your engine can help conserve gas.
 If you anticipate being stopped for more than one minute or so, shut off the car.
 Contrary to popular belief, restarting the car uses less fuel consumption than letting it idle for one minute or more.